 The following page is intended to provide our foreign associates with some basic forms and information relating to intellectual property practice and procedure in Canada.

 For filing, all we need is a copy of the front page of the published PCT application, an indication of whether the applicant is entitled to small entity status, and instructions on whether to request examination at the time of filing.
 Please note that no forms signed by the applicant are required at the time of filing in Canada.

 The deadline for national phase entry in Canada is 30 months regardless of whether or not a Demand for International Preliminary Examination has been filed.
 If the thirty-month deadline was missed unintentionally, the application can be filed up to 12 months past the deadline with payment of a late fee, and a statement that the failure to fulfill the original deadline was unintentional.

 For filing, we require a copy of the description, claims, drawings and abstract, name and address of the applicant(s) and inventor(s), indication of whether the applicant is entitled to small entity status, and instructions on whether to request examination at the time of filing.
 Please note that no forms signed by the applicant are required at the time of filing in Canada.

 Please note that in some cases absolute novelty is not required in Canada.

 Canada allows for the request for examination to be deferred for up to four years from the date of filing, meaning that filing fees and examination fees can be paid separately.

-If an application is abandoned for failure to response to an Examiner requisition within the four month period for response, or failure to pay the final grant fee within the four month period set by the notice of allowance, then reinstatement is possible up to 12-months from the deadline without justification (no “due care” or “unintentional” standard applies).
+If an application is abandoned for failure to respond to an Examiner requisition within the four-month period for response, or failure to pay the final grant fee within the four-month period set by the notice of allowance, then reinstatement is possible up to 12-months from the deadline without justification (no “due care” or “unintentional” standard applies).

 Absolute novelty is required with the exception that disclosure by the inventor or someone deriving the invention from the inventor is excused for 1 year.